countable-web/ops-manual/peopleops/TEAM_NORMS.rst

 Training at Countable
 ---------------------

-We have official training materials
+We have official training materials here: :doc:`/developers/TRAINING`.
-`here <../developers/TRAINING.html>`__.
 Bill for your time doing any of these.

 **Books**

-If you buy a book for work, the company will reimburse you. `Suggested reading in References <../philosophy/REFERENCES.html>`__ that's influenced our culture and methods.
+If you buy a book for work, the company will reimburse you. `Suggested reading in References: :doc:`/philosophy/REFERENCES` that's influenced our culture and methods.

 **Monthly Guild Meetings**